buhowski/react-typescript/public/text-data/mvp/ProjectJournalism/ProjectJournalismEN.md

 ### New Journalism

 This project has absolutely nothing to do with "journalism" — it is a modern work of art.
-The author is an artist and an anarcho-ironist: some paint with shit, I paint with the letters of Chaos Theory.
+The author is an artist and an anarcho-ironist: some paint with shit, I paint with the letters of chaos theory.

 This is about a modern narrative with a fresh breath, diverse ideas, the truth of dirty water, and grimy realism.
 It's a peculiar, uncensored delivery of information: direct, sarcastic, using everyday language, honest, and simple in its description of life.